 Charlotte went on to establish herself with shows at theatres including the Tricycle, the Trafalgar Studios and the Sheffield Crucible.
 In 2012 she directed BEASTS & BEAUTIES, eight fairytales adapted by Poet Laureate Carol Ann Duffy and dramatized by Tim Supple and Melly Still in December 2012 at the Royal Welsh College of Music and Drama.
 That year also saw her touring THE INCREDIBLE DOCTOR GUTTMAN for Karen Simpson Productions.
 Highlights of the following year included TITANIC, a new play by Owen McCafferty at new Metropolitan Arts Centre in Belfast, and SUNSET BABY by Dominique Morisseau at the Gate Theatre – where she is an Associate Artist.

-Amongst her most recent work, THE RETURN OF THE SOLDIER, played at The Jermyn Street Theatre in September.
+In 2015 her production of THE RETURN OF THE SOLDIER played at The Jermyn Street Theatre in September.
 A new musical adapted from Rebecca West’s novel, it received glowing notices, including 4 stars from The Times.
-Prior to that Charlotte directed a new production of VENICE PRESERV’D, a site specific piece in a new waterfront space in Deptford, London, adapted by Owen McCafferty from the Thomas Otway play.
+She also directed a new production of VENICE PRESERV’D, a site specific piece in a new waterfront space in Deptford, London, adapted by Owen McCafferty from the Thomas Otway play.
 The show is produced by The Spectators’ Guild and featured, alongside the play itself, a Venetian carnival and a commedia del’arte.
-She also directed two of Secret Cinema’s grand-scale sell-out live theatrical-cinematic experiences, BRAZIL and CASABLANCA.
+In the same year she directed two of Secret Cinema’s grand-scale sell-out live theatrical-cinematic experiences, BRAZIL and CASABLANCA.

 Charlotte has been recognized for numerous awards, including a 2006 Olivier Award for Outstanding Achievement in an Affiliate Theatre as associate director to Nicolas Kent for BLOODY SUNDAY – SCENES FROM THE SAVILE INQUIRY.
 She received a nomination for a 2006 Whatsonstage Theatregoers’ Choice Award for GLADIATOR GAMES; the same play was nominated for a 2007 Olivier Award for outstanding Achievement in an Affiliate Theatre for its run at Stratford East.
 WAITING FOR LEFTY was a finalist for 2003 James Menzies Kitchin Award for Young Directors (BAC).